bihor/fp_newsletter/Documentation/Configuration/Index.rst

 Captchas
 ^^^^^^^^

-You can use 2 different captchas.
+You can use 3 different captcha methods.
 If you want to use the Google reCaptcha v3 you need to provide the website key and the secret key.
 If you want to use a mathematical captcha, you can use 1 or 2 digits.
 The maximum value for 2 digits is 19.
 Example::

   plugin.tx_fpnewsletter.settings.mathCAPTCHA = 2

+You can even use an custom captcha like "Friendly Captcha".
+Read the chapter "Administrator" for more information.

 Optional and required fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^